hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 **What does the DESeq2 dispersion represent?** The dispersion estimates are inversely related to the mean and directly related to variance. **Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts.** We can compare dispersion estimates to compare the variance of genes for a given mean (the dispersion estimates for genes with the same mean will differ only based on their variance). **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

 The plot of mean versus variance in count data below shows the variance in gene expression increases with the mean expression (each black dot is a gene).
 Notice that the relationship between mean and variance is linear on the log scale, and for higher means, we could predict the variance relatively accurately given the mean.
-However, **for low mean counts, the variance estimates have a much larger spread (higher dispersion values)**.
+However, **for low mean counts, the variance estimates have a much larger spread and the dispersion estimates will differ much more between genes of the same mean**.

 <img src="../img/deseq_mean_vs_variance.png" width="600">